aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-excel/_index.md

 ---
-title: Convert WORD to EXCEL using Python or with free Online Converter
+title: Convert Word to Excel using Python or with free Online Converter
-description: WORD to EXCEL conversion in your Python applications without using Microsoft Word or Excel or online.
-Test free WORD to EXCEL online converter quickly before integrating the code.
+description: Word to Excel conversion in your Python applications without using Microsoft Word or Excel or online.
+Test free Word to Excel online converter quickly before integrating the code.

 family: total
 platformtag: Python